Robyn Blumner: Science education and secularism

-In 2016 Blumner, as president of the Center for Inquiry, championed a new global initiative called Secular Rescue which aims to protect and provide emergency support to non-believers, atheists and apostates, if necessary giving them an escape route from violence and death threats as well as diplomatic and legal assistance.
+In 2016, as president of the Center for Inquiry, Blumner championed a new global initiative called Secular Rescue which aims to protect and provide emergency support to non-believers, atheists and apostates, if necessary giving them an escape route from violence and death threats as well as diplomatic and legal assistance.
 "It’s really an underground railroad of sorts for non-believers in countries where simply expressing doubt about religious belief is a criminal offense or where it may lead to grave physical harm."
-Blumner addressed the 36th Session of the UN Human Rights Council in Geneva on September 20, 2017 following a surge in discrimination against atheists in Malaysia, bringing pressure to bear on the issue of freedom of conscience.
-As of January 2018, Secular Rescue claims to have provided emergency aid to 30 individuals, including PEN Pinter Prize winning writer Ahmedur Rashid Chowdhury.
+Blumner addressed the 36th Session of the UN Human Rights Council in Geneva on September 20, 2017, following a surge in discrimination against atheists in Malaysia, bringing pressure to bear on the issue of freedom of conscience.
+As of January 2018, Secular Rescue claims to have provided emergency aid to 30 individuals, including PEN Pinter Prize-winning writer Ahmedur Rashid Chowdhury.

 Personal life

 Blumner describes herself as an atheist, a secularist and a liberal.
-She is married and lives in Washington DC.
+She is married and lives in Washington, DC.